 - Heavy Sandblasted Wood beams are still widely used in construction today, and one technique frequently used to finish and prepare them is sandblasting.
 Sandblasting is the high-pressure application of fine sand, which wears down the surface of the beam to smooth out saw marks and imperfections, while retaining the texture of grains and knots.

-- Custom Tuscany Beams: The unique look of these beams comes from “distressing” them by hand; usually with an ax.
+- Tuscany The unique look of these beams comes from “distressing” them by hand; usually with an ax.
 This adds uniquely textured imperfections and marks in the wood that are characteristic of “old world” timber, especially popular in Spain, Italy and the south of France.

-- Custom Axed Beam: The dramatic texture of the custom axed beam comes from the way it’s made; chopped to shape using nothing more than an ax, as pioneers and pilgrims might have done.
+- Axed The dramatic texture of the custom axed beam comes from the way it’s made; chopped to shape using nothing more than an ax, as pioneers and pilgrims might have done.
 This technique adds a distinctive and vivid pattern to the wood, which is perfect for rustic or frontier-style design projects.

-- Custom Resawn Beams: Resawing is a mechanical cutting technique used in the timber industry towards the end of the 19th century.
+- Resawn Resawing is a mechanical cutting technique used in the timber industry towards the end of the 19th century.
 Resawing technology gave beams and planks from that era a unique and desirable look; making them sought after by homeowners and designers looking to add a little period charm to their projects.

 - Chamfered Distinctive due to its chamfered edges – beveled to give a smoother edge to the corners.
 Commonly used in chateaus and monastery’s in 16th and 17th century France, it’s an option still popular in modern-day hunting lodges and other design projects looking to add a distinctive, period look.